Singing lessons come in many forms and at different prices.

 - Credentials — Who is the instructor and what qualifies them to be teaching others how to sing?
 Do your research and make sure to read testimonials from previous and current students.

 - Style — What are the instructor’s singing and teaching style?
 Make sure they match with your needs and your learning style.

-- Cost — How much are the lessons?
+- Cost — How much are the classes?
 Of course you expect to pay more for famous teachers, but is it worth it?
 There is no easy answer here.
 It just depends what you are looking for.

 - Availability — Is the instructor available at the same times as you?
 This is less of an issue with online classes, but is still something you need to consider.

-4. In-Person Vocal Coaches or Singing Classes
+In-Person Vocal Coaches or Singing Classes

 If you can afford them and if you live in an area that has good vocal coaches, this is the best and fastest way to improve.
-One-on-one instruction gives you instant feedback so that you can address any problems immediately.
-A good teacher is also able to create a lesson plan tailored to your individual level and learning style.
-For factors to consider in selecting a teacher, see the previous section.
-They are the same.
+One-on-one instruction gives you instant feedback so that you can address any problems immediately and really get the perfect voice technique down.

 At this point, you do not yet know if you are going to stick with it, so why spend a lot of money.
 Besides, any good course will do a good job of teaching the basics.
 Obviously a real-life instructor will do a better job, but for most people, the cost difference is not worth it.

 Local classes make the most sense, if good teachers are available in your area.
 If not, go with Skype lessons from one of the instructors listed above or from another quality instructor.
 There are many.

 Whether you are looking to become a professional singer or you just want to improve your voice so you can nail your favorite karaoke songs, there is a course for you.
 As always, the more you pay, the more hands-on the instruction.
-Hopefully this article has helped you find the perfect singing lessons for you.
+Hopefully this article has helped you find the best online singing lessons for you.